blopezjr/100-days-of-code/log.md

 **Today's Progress**: Started 100 days of code delibrate practice.

-**Thoughts:** I really struggled with CSS, but, overall, I feel like I am slowly getting better at it.
-Canvas is still new for me, but I managed to figure out some basic functionality.
+**Thoughts:** I really struggled with the adding portion of JavaScript.
+I pushed pasted it so I can keep on going.

 **Link to work:** [Calculator App](http://www.example.com)